 The HD 800 S Sennheiser headphones are a piece of art, both in sonic performance and design.

 - Robust construction

 HD 800 S are definitely the best Sennheiser headphones.
-They display breathtaking sonic accuracy with incredible detail retrieval.
+They display breathtakingly accurate sound with incredible detail retrieval.

 Thanks to the open-back design, the soundstage is massive, with surprisingly accurate imaging.

 Apart from being sturdy, their cables are also removable.
-That comes in handy if you want to try out different wires and connections to improve the sound quality.
+That comes in handy if you want to try out different wires and connections to improve the already the best sound quality.